 Ethics serve as a set of moral standards that guide our decisions between right and wrong.
-Through them, we develop rules, an understanding of fairness, and a criterion by which to judge our actions and our lives.
+Through them, we develop rules, an understanding of fairness, and a criteria by which to judge our actions and our lives.
 This notion is found in business, family, and friendship.
 In addition to that, however, ethics transcend into lifestyle.
 How ethically do you live, even when it comes down to the food you eat and the clothes you wear?

 Before be begin to answer this question and more, let’s define ‘organic’ as well.
 At its most basic level, organic is defined as “of, relating to, or derived from living organisms.”
 Some might say this essentially means “life”, and I would be quick to agree.
 In addition to this, organic is also referred to as “simple, healthful and close to nature; ‘an organic lifestyle.’”
 Here, one takes the idea of natural and applies it to a style of living – eating, drinking, and surrounding oneself with as many natural things as possible.

 So, how do ethics come into this?

 We noted that ethics are a set of moral standards by which we should conduct our actions.
 Like all lifestyles, living organically has a set of those same principles.
 Let’s spell some of these out:

 - First and foremost, we as people must have a respect for nature, mother earth, and its creations.